AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/composition-pathreport-1-issues.md

   </tr>
   <tr>
       <td>author (cardinality)</td>
-      <td>More than one author is allowed to support the My Health Record Pathology Report scenario (see <a href="">eHealth Pathology Report My Health Record Conformance Profile v1.1</a>) - however confirmation that the My Health Record can accept more than one author is required.</td>
+      <td>More than one author is allowed to support the My Health Record Pathology Report scenario (see <a href="https://developer.digitalhealth.gov.au/specifications/clinical-documents/ep-2242-2016/nehta-2214-2016">eHealth Pathology Report My Health Record Conformance Profile v1.1</a>) - however confirmation that the My Health Record can accept more than one author is required.</td>
-      <td>fg</td>
+      <td>See <a href="https://github.com/AuDigitalHealth/ci-fhir-r4/issues/22">ci-fhir-r4/issues/22</a></td>
   </tr>
   <tr>
       <td>author (Reference type too open)</td>